The Missing Link in Treating the Full Spectrum of Developmental Trauma Covers the Often Missed but Crucial Four Later Stages of Development.

 If you are an Integral Somatic Psychology (ISP) graduate or trainee, you will gain advanced knowledge and develop specific skills for applying your ISP expertise to the specific areas of trauma, development, and attachment from different stages of childhood development.

-How Your Client’s Presenting Issues relate to the Four Later Stages of Childhood Development
+How Your Client’s Presenting Issues Relate to Developmental Traumas in the Four Later Stages of Childhood Development

 - Feel and keep one’s power even in adverse conditions